 - Can I make this bowl with other veggies?
 Of course!
 Feel free to mix up the veggies based on what's in season.
 You want 7 total cups of diced vegetables.
 Feel free to use more eggplant, less zucchini, more zucchini, less eggplant, or add summer squash, potatoes or other peppers.

 - Can I make the quinoa ahead of time?
 Absolutely!
 In fact, I usually make a big batch of quinoa once a week, then store it in the refrigerator to use in bowls throughout the week.
 To reheat the quinoa, place it in a microwave-safe bowl and microwave for 2-3 minutes.

 - What else can I add to the bowl?
 Kalamata olives or sliced avocado are both great additions to this bowl.
-If you're not vegan, you can also add a sprinkling of feta cheese or tzatziki sauce to the bowl.
+If you're not vegan, you can also add this whipped feta dip or tzatziki sauce to the bowl.